mharen/mharen.github.io/blog/2015/2015-01-they-dont-make-greeting-card-for-that.md

 We are conflicted.
 We knew this would likely happen; we were told that 85% of kids go "home."
 And we're glad for him, his relative, and his birth mother!
 This is the best thing for him!
 But we're sad, too.

 We're heartbroken.
-We're experiencing profound loss that most people can't understand.<br />
+We're experiencing profound loss that most people can't understand.

 <blockquote class="tr_bq" style="text-align: left;">
 *"He's not your son,"* people must think.&nbsp;</blockquote>
 <blockquote class="tr_bq" style="text-align: left;">